Thakur-Rohit-chauhan/Document-Extractor/README.md

 # DocXtract

-**DocXtract** is a simple Python library that extracts all text, symbols, and image references from `.docx` files.
+**Document-Extractor** is a simple Python library that extracts all text, symbols, and image references from `.docx` files.
 It also unzips the `.docx` structure behind the scenes to access embedded media and content for processing.

 ---